 It is not surprising to see an increase in rheumatic fever hospitalisations, given what has occurred with other childhood respiratory infections (viral, invasive pneumococcal disease etc.) during the pandemic, with infection rates initially falling then now rising again.
 Health New Zealand will continue to watch the situation closely.

-It is also important to note that while Aotearoa has a high incidence of rheumatic fever, the annual numbers are small. .
+It is also important to note that while New Zealand has higher rates of rheumatic fever compared to other development countries, the annual numbers are small.
 Therefore, changes year-to-year may be real, or they may be an artifact of the variability that is seen when there are small numbers of cases.

 Numbers